markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### Custom Admonitions

-The MARKUP theme uses the default admonition to enable the use of custom admonition titles.
+MARKUP uses the default admonition to enable the use of custom admonition titles.
 The default admonition is styled the same as a note.

 **Raw HTML**